 Mash is referring to mashed potatoes.
-No surprise that my Classic Mashed Potato recipe is AH-MAZING and my Granny’s recipe!
-I wish I could have a dollar for every potato I’ve peeled to make mashed potatoes!
+No surprise that my Classic Mashed Potato recipe is AH-MAZING and my Granny's recipe.
+I wish I could have a dollar for every potato I've peeled to make mashed potatoes.

 A few of my Irish meal recipes I hope you try:

-How to make Bangers and Mash:
+How to make a delicious bangers and mash recipe:

 - Brown bangers in a cast iron pan, once brown, remove set aside.